 The Full Bridge is a strength-flexibility powerhouse.
-It requires flexibility in

 This total body exercise has many names from Upward Bow to Wheel Pose to Full Bridge.
 In yoga it's known to give energy, help with osteoporosis, and stimulate a variety of glands and organs.
 Outside of yoga this exercise is very useful in gymnastics, acrobatics, various martial arts styles, wrestling, dance, etc.

 A standard way of mastering this exercise is attempt it from scratch with coach or partner lifting the athlete by the hip or worst by the lower back.
 This often work for young children, who have the flexibility and need just a little adjustment.